melissajclark/javascript-review/readme.md

 **By:** Melissa Jean Clark (http://melissajclark.ca)

-**Info:** Experimentations with Javascript, reviewing content learned so far in my Intro to Javascript & jQuery class at HackerYou.
+**Info:** Experimentations with Javascript, reviewing content learned so far (up to October 14, 2014) in my Intro to Javascript & jQuery class at HackerYou.